Could National Grid plans to replace pylons at UK beauty spots pave the way for a rethink on our future transmission network?

 It’s a laudable proposal, motivated entirely by environmental and aesthetic concerns, and even the biggest pylon enthusiast would have difficulty arguing against the move enhancing the affected areas.

 But could there be other advantages to going underground?
-And, as previously reported by The Engineer, is the technology required to do this on a wider scale still prohibitively expensive?
+But is the technology required to do this on a wider scale still prohibitively expensive?

 There are a number of underground options – including burying cables in tunnels and installing HVDC connections.
 However, one particularly promising alternative is the use of gas insulated transmission lines (GIL) which encase the conductor within an insulated metallic gas filled tube and offer similar performance to overhead high voltage cables.